mulesoft-assets/template-sap2sfdc-customer-bidirectional-sync/README.md

 # Run it! <a name="runit"/>
-Simple steps to get SAP2SFDC-customer-bidirectional-sync running.
+Simple steps to get SAP and Salesforce Customer/Account Bi-Directional Sync running.

 ## Running on premise <a name="runonopremise"/>